abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 this footstep, this feeling in the knee, this sound in the room, this quality of mood.
 To be content with just this moment is of enormous importance in terms of samādhi, concentration.
-And if there’s discontent—I have to become more concentrated, gain more insight, be more comfortable, I have to, I have to—then even though we may be well intentioned, discontent continually creates a cause for agitation and a lack of focus.
+And if there’s discontent—*I have to become more concentrated, gain more insight, be more comfortable, I have to, I have to*—then even though we may be well intentioned, discontent continually creates a cause for agitation and a lack of focus.
 As a result, samādhi is far away.